Aks27-hub/Multi-User-PortFolio/README.md

 npm run dev
 ```

-Open your web browser and navigate to the url generater
+Open your web browser and navigate to the url generated.